neondatabase/neon/docs/rfcs/033-timeline-archive.md

 - API calls to modify the archived state are atomic and durable
 - An archived timeline should eventually (once out of PITR window) use an efficient compressed representation, and avoid retaining arbitrarily large data in its parent branch.
-- Remote storage operations during tenant start may be O(N) with the number of _active_ branches, but must not scale with the number of _archived_ branches.
+- Remote object GETs during tenant start may be O(N) with the number of _active_ branches, but must not scale with the number of _archived_ branches.
 - Background I/O for archived branches should only be done a limited number of times to evolve them to a long-term-efficient state (e.g. rewriting to image layers).
 There should be no ongoing "housekeeping"